Pages created and updated by

 EXP

-- The EXP type of source is actually a
+- The EXP type of source is an exponential voltage,

 -